PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 ![node capacity](/images/docs/node-capacity.svg)

-'Allocatable' on a Kubernetes node is defined as the amount of compute resources that are available for pods.
+'Allocatable' on a PlaidCloud node is defined as the amount of compute resources that are available for pods.
 The scheduler does not over-subscribe 'Allocatable'.
 'CPU', 'memory' and 'ephemeral-storage' are supported as of now.